-Stand up paddle boarding: your new favourite workout?
+Stand up paddle boarding: Your new favourite workout?

 Clear your mind and strengthen your body with an afternoon out on the water.
-Here’s why stand up paddle boarding is one fitness trend worth trying.

 Originating in Hawaii as a variation on surfing, stand up paddle boarding has been a much-loved watersport for a while now.
 But over the past few years, its popularity has exploded.
 Paddle boarders are now an increasingly common sight at Australian beaches, rivers and lakes.
 And as it turns out, there are plenty of good reasons for the trend.